Arsen1c-18/Naive-Baes-Hacknagpur-2.0/README.md

 ## 📖 Overview

-**Naïve Baes** is a comprehensive digital safety platform designed to be your personal guardian in the digital age.
+**Safety Companion** is a comprehensive digital safety platform designed to be your personal guardian in the digital age.
 It leverages advanced AI to detect manipulated media and analyzes text for malicious intent, providing real-time protection and reporting tools.

-Unlike standard safety apps, Naïve Baes uses a hybrid analysis approach—combining local, privacy-focused models (Whisper, EasyOCR) with powerful cloud LLMs (Llama 3 via Groq) for detailed explanations.
+Unlike standard safety apps,it uses a hybrid analysis approach—combining local, privacy-focused models (Whisper, EasyOCR) with powerful cloud LLMs (Llama 3 via Groq) for detailed explanations.

 ---